The world is huge

 “Physical damage and/or theft of the covered rental vehicle.
 Valid loss-of-use charges assessed by the rental company while the damaged vehicle is being repaired and is not available for use, as substantiated in the company’s fleet utilization log.
 Reasonable and customary towing charges related to a covered loss to take the vehicle to the nearest qualified repair facility.”

-Note that this typical Visa card’s benefits do not cover diminished value or administrative costs.
+This typical Visa card’s benefits do not cover diminished value or administrative costs.
 A few premium credit cards offer primary collision coverage, meaning the card takes full responsibility for the payment.
-But coverage on most cards is secondary, meaning the card picks up only what you can’t first recover from your own insurance.
-And you still have to pay the rental company up front, then file for reimbursement from your card issuer.
+But coverage on most cards is secondary, meaning the card picks up only what you can’t recover from your insurance first.
+You still have to pay the rental company up front then file for reimbursement from your card issuer.

 Another gotcha in the above fine print: This card (and many others) pays for loss of use only if verified by the rental company’s log.
 Unfortunately, some rental companies don’t cooperate with credit card issuers in providing this type of documentation in a timely manner.